eecs585projectorg/kv-align/README.md

 - The highlighted answer and thread in [7] helped in understanding the KV-cache and the "error propagation" issues to watch out for.

+- The pedagogically excellent works [8] and [9] by Karpathy helped with understanding the details of an LLM (particularly, GPT2) and how to code the training and generation procedure (e.g., sharding the training data).

 ```
 [1] Xiao, Guangxuan, Yuandong Tian, Beidi Chen, Song Han, and Mike Lewis.
 "Efficient streaming language models with attention sinks."
 ICLR, 2024.
 ```